psganesh/TestNotes/AWS_Notes.md

 # STS – Security Token Service
 - Grants users limited & temp access to AWS resources
 - Federation – SAML, AD, Single sign on
-- Federation Mobile – FB, amazon, google or openId to login
+- Federation Mobile – FB, amazon, Google or openId to login
 - Cross account access – one aws account to access another resource
 - Federation – Combining list of users from one domain with list of users in another domain.
 Like from IAM to AD or FB
 - Identity Broker – service that allows you take an identity from point A and join (federate) it with point B